Repo 105

 Limitations and Caveats

-Accounting rule changes post-2011 have significantly curtailed pure Repo 105-style transactions under U.S. GAAP, making direct replication harder.
-However, economically equivalent techniques — such as collateral transformation trades, certain securities lending arrangements, and synthetic off-balance-sheet structures — can achieve similar cosmetic leverage reduction.
-Analysts should be cautious about assuming regulatory reforms have fully eliminated window dressing incentives, particularly for non-U.S. entities operating under different GAAP regimes.
+Accounting rule changes post-2011 have materially curtailed pure Repo 105-style transactions under U.S. GAAP, making direct replication significantly harder for domestic institutions.
+However, economically equivalent techniques, including collateral transformation trades, certain structured securities lending arrangements, total return swaps used to shift asset exposure off the balance sheet temporarily, and synthetic off-balance-sheet vehicles, can achieve similar cosmetic leverage reduction under different accounting treatments or in different jurisdictions.

 What to Watch

-- Federal Reserve's H.8 data on large commercial bank assets for quarter-end anomalies.
+- Federal Reserve H.8 data on large commercial bank assets for systematic quarter-end anomalies in securities holdings and repo books.

-- SEC comment letters to financial institutions regarding repo-as-sale accounting disclosures.
+- SEC comment letters to financial institutions regarding repo-as-sale accounting disclosures, which are publicly available and occasionally reveal material definitional disputes.

 Frequently Asked Questions